aabdullah-bos/py-asl/README.md

 }
 ```

-It is expected that your Terraform code supplies and array.
+It is expected that your Terraform code supplies an array.
 For example,

 ```
 variable "security_groups" {